 While that does seem to be the main theme in the film, the plot still introduces us to the negatives of what exploration can bring.
 Hiccup soon realizes that his ideals will be challenged by those who have their own set of beliefs when he meets Drago (voiced by Djimon Hounsou), a conqueror who seeks to control dragons to do his bidding.
 Armed with his faithful companion Toothless by his side, Hiccup must find a way to persuade the evils of the world to help bring peace to both humans and dragons alike.

 Hiccup isn’t without his friends on this journey.
 Astrid (America Ferrera), Snotlout (Jonah Hill), Fishlegs (Christopher Mintz-Plasse), Tuffnut (T.J.
 Miller), Ruffnut (Kristen Wiig), and Gobber (Craig Ferguson) all return, along with newcomer Eret (Kit Harington), adding a nice blend of humor to an otherwise family oriented film.
 Another plus is Toothless, who is perhaps one of the most endearing and appealing main animal characters in an animated film.

 Aside from the slightly linear and predictable plot, the film manages to inspire exploration, not only of an environment, but of oneself.
 It drives home the message of finding what you do well and discovering your place in the world.
-While there may be challenges along the way, Dragon 2 teaches you to remain true to who you are.
+While there may be challenges along the way, "How to Train Your Dragon 2" teaches you to remain true to who you are.
 As an animated children’s film about dragons, it’s a great way to subliminally instill that message in its viewership.
 Overall, It was perhaps a step down from the original, but still worthy enough to earn some praise.

 Final grade?
 B+